di-effe/smart-home/README.md

 ### Available Stacks

 - **Essentials**
+  - **Caddy Reverse proxy** - Caddy sports a flexible and powerful HTTP reverse proxy, on-line configuration API, and a robust, production-ready static file server, and serves all sites over HTTPS by default with automagic TLS certificates.
   - **Portainer CE** - Manage containers via a user-friendly web UI
   - **Homarr** - Fancy dashboard for displaying home services
   - **Gotify** - A simple server for sending and receiving messages